-PLEASE NOTE: Offenders may not correspond with any person on their negative correspondence list or on a court Order of Protection prohibiting such correspondence.
+PLEASE NOTE: incarcerated individuals may not correspond with any person on their negative correspondence list or on a court Order of Protection prohibiting such correspondence.

 Sending obscene, threatening, or fraudulent materials through the mail may be a crime under state and federal laws.
 The Department will urge prosecution whenever such mail is brought to its attention.

 You are personally responsible for the contents of any mail you send into the correctional facility.
-Unauthorized items will either be returned to the sender at the expense of the offender, or otherwise disposed of; this will be the choice of the offender and accomplished at the offender’s expense.
+Unauthorized items will either be returned to the sender at the expense of the incarcerated individual, or otherwise disposed of; this will be the choice of the incarcerated individual and accomplished at the incarcerated individual's expense.

 PLEASE NOTE: Dangerous contraband will not be returned.

-All mail sent to the offender must be clearly marked with the offender’s name and Department Identification Number (DIN), and the sender's return address in the left top corner of the envelope.
+All mail sent to the incarcerated individual must be clearly marked with the incarcerated individual's name and Department Identification Number (DIN), and the sender's return address in the left top corner of the envelope.
 Envelopes may include personal letters and photographs.

 Do not send: